-Amounts are paid by the State equal to the annual debt service requirements of the Authority plus reimbursement for operating and administrative costs.
-Decreases in rental income and interest expense, compared to fiscal 2003, resulted from reductions in bonds payable and related rentals due.
-Net assets consist of amounts held in the Authority's general fund which accounts for the administrative activities of the Authority.
-Increases in net assets result primarily from investment earnings retained within the Authority's general fund.
+The State pays amounts equal to the annual debt service requirements of the Authority and reimburses it for operating and administrative costs.
+The decrease in rental income and the increase in interest expense, compared to 2005, resulted from reductions in bonds payable and related rentals due and the amortization of deferred amounts on refunding.
+Net assets consist of amounts held in the Authority's general fund that accounts for the administrative activities of the Authority.
+Increases in net assets resulted from investment earnings retained within the Authority's general fund.